LacledesLAN/README.1ST/GameServers/DockerAndGameServers.md

 * **Portable** - Containers are instantiated from easily-transportable images; any Docker host with the appropriate image can start creating containers.
 * **Self-sufficient** - Containers don't need to be configured for resources (virtual hardware weights) or environment (network); they run like any other process on a host.

-> For those familiar with `virtual machines` you can think of a container as a way to virtualize an operating system.
+> For those familiar with hardware virtualization you can think of a container as operating system virtualization; a hyper-visor divides hardware resources whereas containerization divides operating system resources.

 A driving notion behind the containerization movement is that applications should be *ephemeral* -- that a container is meant for a single purpose and should be stopped, destroyed, and replaced with minimal effort.
 This has guided our game server strategy: